raystronic/Laserbeam/README.md

 # Lazerbeam

 Lazerbeam is a modular C program that dynamically loads and executes shared object (`.so`) files from an `ammo/` directory to perform actions on a specified target file.
-It features animated console output for visual feedback and is intended for controlled, experimental use.
+It features animated console output for visual feedback and is intended to destroy bins (͠≖ ͜ʖ͠≖)

 ![Alt text](https://i.pinimg.com/736x/7a/ac/16/7aac16f65b88573b63a5f1e2cf0e0043.jpg)

 ## Features
 - Loads and executes missile plugins (`.so` files) from the `ammo/` directory.
-- Displays animated ASCII art and text effects during execution.
 - Supports listing available missile plugins and provides a help menu.
-- Ensures safe execution in a controlled environment.

 ## Usage
 ```bash